Un principe d'Ax-Kochen-Ershov imaginaire: Imaginaries in valued fields

+The authors would like to thank Ehud Hrushovski for his insights on the correct statement of the following corollary.

 \begin{corollary} Let \(F\) be a characteristic zero field that is either algebraically closed, pseudofinite or real closed.
-Then \(F((t))\) and \(F((t^\Qq))\) (with or without angular components) eliminate imaginaries in \(\Geom\) --- with constants for a Galois generator if \(F\) is pseudo-finite and a constant for a half line of \(\RV_{\val(t)}\) in the \(\Rr((t))\) case. \end{corollary}
+Then any valued field \(M\) elementarily equivalent to \(F((t))\) or \(F((t^\Qq))\) (with or without angular components), eliminates imaginaries in \(\Geom\) provided we add the following (imaginary) constants: \begin{itemize} \item if \(F\) is real closed and the value group is a \(\Zz\)-group with minimal positive element \(\gamma_0\), a constant for a half line of \(\RV_{1,\gamma_0}\); \item if \(F\) is pseudofinite, constants for a generator of Galois of \(F\) --- see \cite[Section~5.9]{Hru-GpIm}; \item if \(F\) is pseudofinite and the value group is a \(\Zz\)-group with minimal positive element \(\gamma_0\), a constant for a \((\res^\star)^n\)-orbit in \(\RV_{1,\gamma_0}\), for every \(n\geq 1\). \end{itemize} \end{corollary}